systopia/de.systopia.civioffice/docs/inserting-content-with-live-snippets.md

 # Inserting dynamic content with "live Snippets"

-As of version 0.7, CiviOffice provides a means to insert dynamic content when creating your document (although it still lacks a full-fledged text editor).
+CiviOffice provides a means to insert dynamic content when creating your document (although it still lacks a full-fledged text editor).
 The so-called "live snippets" offer a token-based approach to insert content that is neither static nor comes from CiviCRM data.
-This might be useful e.g. to insert a personal sentence into your standard letter.
+This might be useful e.g. to insert a personal address into your standard letter.

 ## Defining live snippets